allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 The “S” of the “SOLID” acronym.
 As the name hints, a class (or a unit of code) should be responsible only for a single piece of functionality.
 A simple and powerful principle, yet quite often overlooked.
-Say, if we build a wrapping logic around an input HTML element, its only responsibility should be to tightly interact with the element, e.g. listen to its DOM events and update its value if needed.
-At the same time, you don't want this wrapping logic to affect a submission behavior of a form element inside of which the input element is placed.
+Say, if we build a wrapping logic associated with an input HTML element, its only responsibility should be to tightly interact with the element, e.g. listen to its DOM events and update its value if needed.
+At the same time, you don’t want this wrapping logic to affect the submission behavior of a form element inside of which the input element is placed.

 #### The separation of concerns principle (SoC)